Setting Up a MedusaJS Project with Coolify

 };

-With the necessary configuration changes complete, we can proceed to test the Medusa server locally.
+Now that we've made the necessary changes to the configuration, we can proceed with testing the Medusa server locally.

 Local Testing